Overview

 Download

-The Download screen is not functional for Services for version 2.0.0 of the Dataminr Pulse Alerts Engine App.
+The Attachment Status screen is not functional for services for version 2.0.5 of the Dataminr Pulse Alerts Engine app.

 Data Mappings

-The data mappings in Table 2 through Table 12 illustrate how data are mapped from Dataminr Pulse API endpoints into the ThreatConnect data model.
+The data mappings in Table 2 through Table 15 illustrate how data are mapped from Dataminr Pulse API endpoints to the ThreatConnect data model.

 Alert (Cyber)